 Sheffield University Management School’s impact strategy seeks to develop routes to impact by working with regional and national government agencies and umbrella organisations to maximise the dissemination of its research.
-To this end, since 2010 we have focused on enhancing the leadership and innovation skills, attitudes and behaviours of public sector managers in our local South Yorkshire area through the Sheffield City Region Leaders Programme (SCRLP).
+To this end, between 2010 and 2013 we focused on enhancing the leadership and innovation skills, attitudes and behaviours of public sector managers in our local South Yorkshire area through the Sheffield City Region Leaders Programme (SCRLP).

 This programme was developed collaboratively by the University of Sheffield (UoS) and Sheffield Hallam University (SHU) with the aim of improving public service delivery in the Sheffield City Region.

-The programme comprises five modules, two led by academics at SHU and three led by academics at the UoS.
-Birdi designed and conducts a two-day, 10-credit UoS module on innovation built around the CLEAR IDEAS model and where participants apply the model to real-life problems facing them.
+The programme comprised five modules, two led by academics at SHU and three led by academics at the UoS.
+Dr Kamal Birdi designed and conducted a two-day, 10-credit UoS module on innovation built around the CLEAR IDEAS model and where participants applied the model to real-life problems facing them.

-Since September 2010, participants in the CLEAR IDEAS workshops have included 216 public sector managers and employees from: seven Councils (Sheffield, Barnsley, Rotherham, Bolsover, North East Derbyshire, Doncaster and Chesterfield), NHS institutions (e.g. Sheffield Children’s NHS Foundation Trust, NHS Blood and Transplant service, Sheffield Care Trust), South Yorkshire Police, South Yorkshire Fire and Rescue, three educational institutions (Sheffield College, University of Sheffield and Sheffield Hallam University), South Yorkshire Forest and Sheffield Homes.
-We have therefore reached many of the major significant public sector bodies in the Sheffield City Region.
+Participants in the CLEAR IDEAS workshops included 216 public sector managers and employees from: seven Councils (Sheffield, Barnsley, Rotherham, Bolsover, North East Derbyshire, Doncaster and Chesterfield), NHS institutions (e.g. Sheffield Children’s NHS Foundation Trust, NHS Blood and Transplant service, Sheffield Care Trust), South Yorkshire Police, South Yorkshire Fire and Rescue, three educational institutions (Sheffield College, University of Sheffield and Sheffield Hallam University), South Yorkshire Forest and Sheffield Homes.
+We therefore reached many of the major significant public sector bodies in the Sheffield City Region.

 Evidence of impact on enhancing innovation resources and skills of employees

-Analysis of questionnaire data from 181 workshop participants has shown statistically significant improvements in all targeted innovation-related competencies (e.g. generation of new ideas, planning for implementation).
-The SCRLP evaluation reports also showed that 98% agreed/strongly agreed that the CLEAR IDEAS model is a useful way of dealing with problems and 99% agreed/strongly agreed the workshop was relevant for their job needs so we believe managers have been provided with new innovation resources to improve their professional practice.
+Analysis of questionnaire data from 181 workshop participants showed statistically significant improvements in all targeted innovation-related competencies (e.g. generation of new ideas, planning for implementation).
+The SCRLP evaluation reports also showed that 98% agreed/strongly agreed that the CLEAR IDEAS model is a useful way of dealing with problems and 99% agreed/strongly agreed the workshop was relevant for their job needs so we believe managers had been provided with new innovation resources to improve their professional practice.
+This view was further supported by follow-up work which highlighted a range of new innovations that had been developed and implemented as a result of the CLEAR IDEAS training.
+Examples of those innovations are given in some of the case studies below (also see Birdi, 2020).
 The SCRLP itself was given a Highly Commended citation in the European Foundation for Management Development (EFMD) Awards 2011, with the impact part of the application focused on the CI module.